How to Assess 3rd vs 4th Party Risk Management

 In other words, you can outsource your services to a third-party vendor, but you cannot outsource responsibility.

-The better way is to vet your vendors ahead of time.
-Ask them about their security protocols.
+The best approach is to include them in your vendor risk lifecycle.
+Your process may be different from others but start by asking them about their security protocols.
 Find out if they are training their employees in cybersecurity and data management.
 If their culture doesn’t appear to be focused on locking down all aspects of their sensitive information, what makes you think they will go out of their way to protect that of your financial institution?

 As Info Security Magazine reported, “Establishing a formal onboarding process helps teams to decide whether the organization should be doing business with a third party, based on how they expose the organization to risk.”

-If during the onboarding process it becomes clear that they do not have security top of mind, then it’s time to move onto another vendor.
+If during the onboarding process, it becomes clear that they do not have security top of mind, then it’s time to find an alternative vendor.

 A formal onboarding process can also help an institution have a plan for bringing additional vendors on board.
 For example, if you have a vetting questionnaire at the ready, you can assess whether or not working with new vendors is a good idea that much faster.